Controlling pain after knee replacement surgery is critical to a quick recovery. If you fail at this point expect a much longer rehabilitation period.

 Hysterically, the report claims that, “Unused Opioids Threaten Families and Communities” and that “9 in 10 surgery patients with leftover opioid pills admit that they haven’t properly disposed of them.”

-If this is true, then let’s find a way to inform surgical patients of the need to dispose of pain meds.
-We can guide thier disposal instead of controlling access to everyone from their benefits on the basis of the few.
+If this is true, then let’s find a way to educate surgical patients in proper disposal instead of controlling access to everyone and limiting the actual benefits of pain meds based on the actions of the few.

-Just Who Is A Persistant or Long-Term Narcotic User?
+Just Who Is A Persistent or Long-Term Narcotic User?

 In addition the report claims that 15.2% of knee replacement patients went on to long-term use of opioids.
 A closer look reveals that “long term” user includes anyone still using at 3 – 6 months after the surgical procedure, which is not that uncommon especially when pain meds are used sparingly to start.
 Usually those people are still stuggling to get their range of motion back.

 The number from less biased research concludes that 7% end up using “long term.”
 Their definition of “long term” being one year not 3-6 months.
 The majority of “long term” users fit the general profile that was previously outlined.